 Even in the south of the country, where Christians enjoy more religious freedom, threats from Islamic extremist groups have increased.
 Additionally, the coup in late summer 2020 continued Mali’s political upheaval, leaving the door open for extremist elements to take root in places without strong leadership.
 Extremists have also used the uncertainty of the Covid-19 pandemic to assert more control in some parts of Mali, one of Africa’s poorest countries.
 As these groups often particularly target Christians, this is a worrying trend, though it remains to be seen what the country’s interim leadership will mean for religious freedom.

 “More than once, my family sent jihadists to my house to kill us.
 One day, my husband was gunned down.”
 Naomi

 Believers from a Muslim background are particularly vulnerable to rejection and intimidation from their families.
-Like Naomi, who had to flee her home in the north and lived in a camp for internally displaced people in Bamako, Mali’s capital.
+Like Naomi, who had to flee her home in the north after her husband was murdered, and lived in a camp for internally displaced people in Bamako, Mali’s capital.
 She was there for several years – but your prayers and support meant that Open Doors partners were able to find her a home when the camp closed.